SoochowRobin/hw3/README.md

 HW3: rest api for postrequest and with two junit test

 ## url pattern
-POST /person   return id in database
+POST /person   return id in database <br>
 GET  /person   return the list of user in database